-Our Children’s Health orthopaedics team provides a multidisciplinary team approach for any medical, social, emotional and physical needs related to orthopaedic conditions that affect children.
+Our children's orthopaedics team provides a multidisciplinary approach for medical, social, emotional and physical needs related to orthopaedic conditions that affect children.

 We are committed to helping your child manage his or her condition and live life to the fullest.